Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Results

 \subsection{Defect-free Ice Ih}

 We begin by examining the optical properties of defect-free (DF), disordered ice Ih.
 We computed the onset of absorption for 100 lattice configurations, including the lowest 100 excitation energies for each configuration (see Fig. S1).
 We find consistent features for all configurations with an average onset energy of $\sim$9.5 ($\pm$ 0.0058) eV, as indicated by the red dashed line in Fig. S1.
+Here, the onset energies are defined as the lowest TDDFT excitation energies with non-zero oscillator strength, that is, the first allowed electronic transitions.
+This definition remains consistent across all structural models introduced in the following sections.

-The distributions of the onset absorption (A $\rightarrow$ B) and emission (C $\rightarrow$ D) energies are shown in Fig. \ref{Fig2}a as blue and red normalized histograms, respectively.
+The distributions of the onset absorption (A $\rightarrow$ B) and emission (C $\rightarrow$ D) energies are shown in Fig. \ref{Fig2}a as red and blue normalized histograms, respectively.
 The corresponding Gaussian kernel density estimation (KDE) curves are overlaid on the histograms.
-Interestingly, all configurations show similar absorption energies, while the emission energies span a broad range of $\sim1.2$ eV.
+Interestingly, all configurations of DF show similar absorption energies, while the emission energies span a broad range of $\sim1.2$ eV.
 The lowest absorption energy corresponds to the transition between the valence band maximum (VBM) and conduction band minimum (CBM) of the solid.
 The occupied band edge is localized on specific oxygen atoms in the lattice, due to disorder in the crystal, and the CBM corresponds to a delocalized state, as shown in Fig. S2a.
-These findings are in agreement with those reported in several previous studies, including most recently by Tang \textit{et al.}\cite{Tang_2025}
+These findings are in agreement with those reported in several previous studies, including most recently by Tang \textit{et al.} \cite{Tang_2025}